spdegabrielle/r16/README.md

 # r16

-R16 is a "trick bot" for Discord.
+R16 is a bot for interactive, community-driven code evaluation.
 It saves snippets of code, which can then be recalled and executed on user-provided input.

+Please see the [documentation](https://docs.racket-lang.org/r16/index.html) for details.

 ## History